Spatio-temporal Models on Compact Metric Graphs

 time = time),

-model = st_bru_graph)
+model = st_graph)

-Fit the model passing st_data_bru
+Fit the model by passing st_data_bru

 to the